karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 }
 ```

-This uses a special syntax of the if-statement that first assigns two variables `data` and `ok` from the return values of `read_entire_file`, at the end of the line you see `; ok`, that part is the actual condition of the if statement.
-If the condition is true, then the code inside the if-statement is run, where you'll have access to `data`

 `data` will be allocated using `context.allocator`.
 I often read files using the temp allocator since I will process the data into another format anyways:
 ```C
 if data, ok := os.read_entire_file("my_file", context.temp_allocator); ok {